Skip to content

 modify(mainToken: Token, args: Token[], doc: AtscriptDoc): void

-Example: Auto-Add _id Property
+Example: Auto-Add an ID Property

 typescript